 A phage displaying a specific antibody on its surface can be isolated for its binding property to a target ligand starting from a collection of billions of phages displaying different antibodies.
 Since the phage displayed protein gene is present in the phage genome, the selection of a virus allows the concomitant recovery of the corresponding antibody gene.
 Once isolated genetic details are easily identified by DNA sequencing and the sequence could be used for subsequent applications.

 First, a library containing the antibody DNA sequences is created.
 Antibody diversity is restricted to the variable regions (VH and VL) and these gene fragments are inserted into a specific vector with the sequence encoding the phage protein pIII.
 Once assembled, the phage particle will expose the functional antibody fragment fused to the amino terminus of the minor coat protein III.

 In the creation of an antibody library several different choices can be made:

 - which form of antibody fragment to use (single-chain fragment variables scFv or Fragment antigen-binding Fab)

 - the source of V regions repertoire, recovered by RT-PCR amplification starting from lymphocytes which may (hyperimmune library) or may not (naive library) have undergone antigen stimulation.

 Once a library is created, the enrichment of antigen-specific phage antibodies is carried out by “phage panning”, using immobilized or coupled antigens (to magnetic beads).

-- Unlike hybridoma techniques, when a naive library is already available, this process can be very fast and generally lasts only a few weeks,
+- When a naive library is already available, this process can be very fast and generally lasts only a few weeks,

 - When a library is set-up, it can be used multiple times and be panned again several years later,